nronzel/pyrealescrape/README.md

 public site one could use to browse homes as a real estate investor.

-However, I found it quite difficult to find any free, or even cheap, public real estate APIs.
+However, I found it quite difficult to find any free, or even cheap, public real estate APIs without needing membership with a real estate broker to have MLS access.
 I resorted to writing this scraper and instead saw it as a good opportunity to learn new concepts.

 ## Troubleshooting